Mining Chia Will Kill Your Warranty on Galax SSDs

 Galax is now warning users on its Chinese website that mining cryptocurrency with the companies SSDs will void your warranty with that product.
 This comes as no surprise with miners getting ready to start mining the new Chia cryptocurrency which focuses on storage to mine coins rather than requiring the best mining GPUs.

-Chia is a very new cryptocurrency that isn't even on the blockchain network just yet but is gaining in popularity.
+Chia is a very new cryptocurrency that isn't even available to trade just yet, but it's already gaining in popularity.
 The main attraction for this new crypto is the way you can mine the cryptocurrency.
-Chia relies on a 'proof of time and space' algorithm to mine the currency on hard drives and SSDs so there's no need to optimize your GPU for mining.
+Chia relies on a 'proof of time and space' algorithm to mine the currency on hard drives and SSDs, so there's no need to optimize your GPU for mining.